3untz/electron-novo/electroncash_plugins/satochip/README.rst

-Electron-Cash-Satochip - Lightweight Bitcoin Cash client for the Satochip Hardware Wallet
+Electron-Cash-Satochip - Lightweight Novo client for the Satochip Hardware Wallet
 ==========================================================================================

 ::

   Licence: MIT Licence
-  Author: The Electron Cash Developers; Satochip portions by Toporin
+  Author: The Electron Novo Developers; Satochip portions by Toporin
   Language: Python (>= 3.6)
   Homepage:

 Introduction
 ============

-This is a fork of Electron Cash modified for use with the Satochip Hardware Wallet.
+This is a fork of Electron Novo modified for use with the Satochip Hardware Wallet.
 To use it, you need a device with the Satochip Javacard Applet installed.
-If the wallet is not intialized yet, Electron Cash will perform the setup (you only need to do this once).
+If the wallet is not intialized yet, Electron Novo will perform the setup (you only need to do this once).
 During setup, a seed is created: this seed allows you to recover your wallet at anytime, so make sure to BACKUP THE SEED SECURELY!
 During setup, a PIN code is also created: this PIN allows to unlock th device to access your funds.
 If you try too many wrong PIN, your device will be locked indefinitely (it is 'bricked').
 If you loose your PIN or brick your device, you can only recover your funds with the seed backup.

 The Satochip wallet is currently in Beta, use with caution!You can use the software on the Bitcoin testnet using the --testnet option.
 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

-Rem: Electron Cash uses Python 3.x.
-In case of error, check first that you are not trying to run Electron Cash with Python 2.x or with Python 2.x libraries.
+Rem: Electron Novo uses Python 3.x.
+In case of error, check first that you are not trying to run Electron Novo with Python 2.x or with Python 2.x libraries.

 Development version (Windows 64bits)
 =====================================